Primary Care Locations Resources

 Here’s what to expect when you come in for your next appointment at a Children’s Hospital of Philadelphia Care Network location.

-Coping During a Doctor’s Visit
+Coping During a Doctor’s Visit and Vaccination

 Comfort positions are secure hugging holds that help your child feel safe and secure during medical procedures.
 Find several comfort positions that we often recommend for newborns, infants, toddlers and preschoolers.